 Where to stay in Venice: The best neighborhoods

-Venice is no ordinary city.
+Venice is no ordinary city in Italy.
 Almost completely engulfed by a lagoon, it actually covers an archipelago of 100 small islands connected by a network of waterways.
 So having a map in front of you is probably the easiest way to get a feel for the city’s overall layout.

 We’ve colored in the most interesting neighborhoods on the map below so you won’t get distracted by all the Italian island names.